Boksburg Commando

 Boksburg Commando was a light infantry regiment of the South African Army.
 It formed part of the South African Army Infantry Formation as well as the South African Territorial Reserve.

 History

-Origin

 The first Boksburg Commando was originally mobilised in 1899 and moved to the Transvaal border.

 Operations

 With the Zuid Afrikaanse Republiek

 When the Anglo Boer war was declared this commando crossed the border and occupied Newcastle in Natal.

 Under Commandant A.J.
 Dercksen, the Commando had a combined strength of 2,013 with the Germiston and Johannesburg Commandos.

 The commando fought at Sandspruit, Colenso, Hlangwane, Thukela, Pieter's Hill, Driefontein, Lang's Nek, Donkerhoek, Komati Poort, Renosterkop, Helvetia, and in North Eastern Transvaal.

 Other operations in this era include: